Inria-Empenn/reproducibility-biblio/README.md

 ## Shared Zotero Library :books:

-As an Empenn team member you may want to join the reproducibility group shared zotero bibliography.
+As an Empenn team member you may also want to join the reproducibility group shared zotero library

 ### How to access it ?
 Send an email to Camille Maumet (camille.maumet (at) inria.fr) with: